skyway/skyway.github.io/en/ios-tutorial.md

 }
 ```

-### Disconnecting Process
+### Disconnecting
 {: #disconnect }

-It disconnects the connection with the partner.
+Disconnect the connection with the partner.

 #### Terminate MediaConnection

-If the connection is alive when the actionButton is tapped, use Close method of MediaConnection object to disconnect the corresponding MediaConnection and execute necessary processing with `closeRemoteStream` which will be explained later.
+If the connection is alive when the actionButton is tapped, use the Close method of MediaConnection object to disconnect the specified MediaConnection and clean up using `closeRemoteStream`, which will be explained later.

 *Objective-C*
 {: .lang}